 Step Procedure 1 Inspect the engine for damage.
-If any damage is detected, inspect, repair or overhaul the whole engine in accordance with the BRP-Powertrain instructions for continued airworthiness.
+If any damage is detected, inspect, repair or overhaul the whole engine in accordance with the relevant Manual.
 Inspect all systems for correct functioning.
-2 Inspect add-on components.
-3 Observe the directives of the aircraft manufacturer.
-4 Remove the gearbox and roller bearing of the propeller shaft.
-5 The whole gearbox must be inspected, repaired or overhauled in accordance with the BRP-Powertrain instructions for continued airworthiness -but not limited too - Carry out detailed inspection of all gearbox components - NDT for cracks on gearbox housing, propeller shaft and gear set - Inspect drive for governor and vacuum pump (if fitted) 6 Observe the manufacturers instructions for the governor, vacuum pump and propeller.
-7 Inspect the crankshaft on the power take off side for out-of-roundness.
-See chapter 72-00-00 of the Heavy Maintenance Manual.
+2 Inspect add-on components e.g. propeller governor, vacuum pump, external alternator.
+Observe the manufacturers instruction(s).
+3 Observe the directives from the aircraft manufacturer.
+4 Remove the fuel pump and gearbox.
+5 Remove the roller bearing in crankcase for propeller shaft.
+6 The whole gearbox must be inspected, repaired or overhauled in accordance with the BRP-Powertrain instructions for continued airworthiness -but not limited too - Carry out detailed inspection of all gearbox components. - NDT for cracks on gearbox housing, propeller shaft and gear set. - Inspect drive for governor and vacuum pump (if fitted).
+7 Inspect the crankshaft on the power take off side for out-of roundness.
+See chapter 72-00-00 section 3.9) of the Heavy Maintenance Manual.
+8 Re-install the gearbox.